xolvio/instant-mock/README.md

 - **Integration with Narrative Studio**: Fully integrated into Narrative Studio and supporting Narrative Driven Development (NDD)

 InstantMock can:
-- Run Locally: Quick testing right on your machine.
+- run Locally: Quick testing right on your machine.
-- Run inside of a Docker container: Use Docker for a containerized environment.
+- run inside of a Docker container: Use Docker for a containerized environment.
-- Central Hosting: Share mocks with multiple teams using our AWS CDK templates.
+- be hosted centrally: Share mocks with multiple teams using our AWS CDK templates (coming soon).
-- Works with Corporate Proxies: Seamless integration in enterprise environments.
+- works with Corporate Proxies: Seamless integration in enterprise environments.

 ## 🚀 Quick Start